 Who would be using this product or service?

 May I follow up at a later date, like DD/MM/YYYY?

 Any of the questions presented in the most common sales qualification frameworks will work here.
-Just remember that before (and during) the call you’re looking to build a relationship and create interest from your interactions.
+Just remember that you’re looking to build a relationship and create interest from your interactions.

 With this in mind – along with the methodologies best suited to your company’s objectives – you’ll have a productive and efficient qualification process that practically runs itself.